ldtalent/madukac-earth-quiz-react/README.md

 # Creating the app

-You’ll need to have Node 14.0.0 or later version installed on your local development machine.
-You can use nvm (macOS/Linux) or nvm-windows to switch Node versions between different projects.
+The first step will be to install Node on your local server (assuming you do not have it installed already).
+To install Node follow the steps in this article

 To create a new app, you may choose one of these three methods: